-- In the Parameter menu, select Parameter handling.

-- Press the enter button to enter the menu.

-- Select the Parameter enable menu item.

-- Press the enter button to enter the menu.

-- Select the ON menu item.

-- Press the enter button to enter the menu.

-- \$\text{The PWR LED lights up red.
-You can now set individual parameters via the display.}

-- Press the Escape button twice to return to the main menu.
+Parameters 1 Parameter handling Decoder table Digital SWIO Ethernet In the Parameter menu, use the ▲ buttons to select the Parameter han- dling menu item.
+Image: A start of the start Series Press the enter button to enter the Parameter handling menu.
+Parameter handling 1.1 In the Parameter handling menu, use the so buttons to select the Parame- ter enable menu item. o Parameter enableo Parameters to default (1) ♥ Press the enter button to enter the Parameter enable menu.
+Parameter enable OFF o ON In the Parameter enable menu, use the ▲ buttons to select the ON menu item.
+Default Unit OFF • by Press the enter button to activate parameter enable.
+Parameter enable OFF o ON Step PWR LED lights up red.
+You can now set individual parameters via the display.
+Default Unit OFF (ESC) (ESC) $\ensuremath{\mathfrak{b}}$ Press the ESC button twice to return to the main menu.